frozzare/tox/README.md

 ## Tox without Express
 This example is using the standard http server. `tox.page` will return an object containing all yaml properties and the `tox` property containing the html code.
+Check out the example pages in `example/site/pages` directory.

 ```javascript
 var http = require('http')